Separation properties of topological spaces. #

 In a weakly locally compact R₁ space, every compact set has an open neighborhood with compact closure.

-Alias of exists_isOpen_superset_and_isCompact_closure
+Alias of exists_isOpen_superset_and_isCompact_closure.

 In a weakly locally compact R₁ space, every compact set has an open neighborhood with compact closure.